Ragna Breivik: Personal life

-Breivik was born on 9 September 1891 to Marta Knutsdotter and Lasse Breivik at the farm of Rød in Fana, Hordaland, now part of the city of Bergen in Norway.
+Breivik was born on 9 September 1891 to Marta Knutsdotter and Lasse Breivik at the farm of Rød in Fana Municipality, Hordaland county.
+The area is now part of Bergen Municipality in Norway.
 She learned to weave from her mother at an early age and could card, spin, dye, and weave by the age of ten.
 In childhood she also developed a strong interest in Norse mythology and Norwegian history, which would lead to a longstanding association with the painter and illustrator Gerhard Munthe.
 Throughout her life she was acquainted with many other leading Norwegian artists, including the painter Nikolai Astrup, and the prominent Norwegian cultural historian Christian Koren Wiberg was a champion of her work.

 In 1917 she moved to Oslo, and in January 1927 to America, returning to Norway in 1932 after the death of her mother the previous year.
 Her brother, Captain Nicolai Breivik, drowned when his ship Elfrida sank in a storm on 9 December 1959.
 This greatly affected Ragna, who created the tapestry Engelen satt krone på in his memory.
 She herself died at Rød on 10 March 1965 at the age of 73.